cogdog/dailyblank/README.md

 * [The Daily Stillness](http://daily.stillweb.org/)
 * [UdG Agora Daily Try](http://udg.theagoraonline.net/daily)

+You can also find some long-winded code laden blog posts on the development http://cogdogblog.com/tag/dailyblank/

 ## How to Install
 I will make the big leap in that you have a self hosted Wordpress site and can install themes.
 The Daily Blank is a child theme based on [Wordpress Bootstrap](https://github.com/320press/wordpress-bootstrap) (sadly no longer maintained, but it works solidly) I provide the one in this repository  I have used on all sites listed.